sileneer/Hydrogen-Browser/README.md

 6. Fix: User will exit the browser when keeping going back from the first page
 7. Known issue: When loading some website, like baidu baijiahao, the site cannot be successfully loaded
 8. Known issue: Settings > Advanced is unclickable
+9. Known issue: When the search engine has changed, display in search bar is not correct

 ### v0.1.0_alpha
 Release date: 3 May 2021